Sigurd-RW/Final-Website/README.md

-1. Clone the repository or unzip the project folder: git clone https://github.com/Sigurd-RW/Final-Website.git or unzip FinalWebsite.zip
+Clone the repository or unzip the project folder: git clone https://github.com/Sigurd-RW/Final-Website.git or unzip FinalWebsite.zip

-2. Navigate to the project directory: cd FinalWebsite/Final
+Navigate to the project directory: cd FinalWebsite/Final

-3. Install Dependencies:
+Install Dependencies:
 npm install express
 npm install mysql2
 npm install validator

-For running the application, ensure your MySQL database is running and update the models/db.js file with your database credentials.
+To run the application, ensure your MySQL database is running and update the models/db.js file with your database credentials.

 node server.js